-Endeavour Foundation is the largest employer of people with a disability in Australia, and also offers vocational training, so if you are looking for somewhere to get started, please click on the button below.
+Endeavour Foundation is the largest employer of people with disability in Australia, and also offers vocational training, so if you are looking for somewhere to get started, please click on the button below.

 Increased independence often comes with the need for a new skill set.
 The key components required to help people improve their skills are access and support.
-People with a disability must have access to the right learning opportunities – tailored to their interests and abilities – and support from a network of friends, family and mentors.
+People with disability must have access to the right learning opportunities – tailored to their interests and abilities – and support from a network of friends, family and mentors.

 Encourage your loved one to build a learning and career plan.
 Something that maps out a pathway to achieve their goals and acquire the knowledge or qualifications they need to sustain meaningful employment.

 This plan will help out at some of the hardest crossroads in life, such as transitioning from school to work, and eventually making the move towards a more independent lifestyle.

 You may look to extend your support network to include mentors, trainers and teachers that can facilitate and progress this plan.
 Sometimes all it takes is someone from outside the family circle who can identify new skills and abilities, and champion your loved one on into greater personal achievements.

 Learning and life skills opportunities for people with disability